evison/Sentires/README.md

 A final note is that the parameters in the "lexicon" task will influence the trade-off between the quantity and quality of the extracted feature-opinion pairs.
 We provide two pre-set parameters: preset/relax.threshold and preset/strict.threshold.
 In the task/2014.nus.lexicon.task file, they are referenced at line 65.
 The default selection is relax.threshold, which extracts more (but some may be wrong) pairs.
 The strict.threshold selection will extract less (but more confident) pairs.
 For normal users using the relax.threshold is already sufficient because we have carefully tuned the parameters in many domains, so it should give us the best trade-off.
 However, advanced users can change the parameter settings to get the results they need.

-##References
+## References
 ```
-[1] Zhang, Yongfeng, Guokun Lai, Min Zhang, Yi Zhang, Yiqun Liu, and Shaoping Ma.
+[1] Yongfeng Zhang, Guokun Lai, Min Zhang, Yi Zhang, Yiqun Liu, and Shaoping Ma.
     "Explicit factor models for explainable recommendation based on phrase-level sentiment analysis."
     In Proceedings of the 37th international ACM SIGIR conference on Research & development in information retrieval, pp. 83-92.
 2014.
-[2] Zhang, Yongfeng and Xu Chen.
+[2] Yongfeng Zhang and Xu Chen.
     "Explainable Recommendation: A Survey and New Perspectives.”
     Foundations and Trends® in Information Retrieval: Vol. 14: No. 1, pp 1-101. http://dx.doi.org/10.1561/1500000066
-[3] Xian, Yikun, Zuohui Fu, S. Muthukrishnan, Gerard De Melo, and Yongfeng Zhang.
+[3] Yikun Xian, Zuohui Fu, S. Muthukrishnan, Gerard De Melo, and Yongfeng Zhang.
     "Reinforcement knowledge graph reasoning for explainable recommendation."
     In Proceedings of the 42nd International ACM SIGIR Conference on Research and Development in Information Retrieval, pp. 285-294.
 2019.
-[4] Xian, Yikun, Zuohui Fu, Handong Zhao, Yingqiang Ge, Xu Chen, Qiaoying Huang, Shijie Geng et al. "CAFE: Coarse-to-fine neural symbolic reasoning for explainable recommendation."
+[4] Yikun Xian, Zuohui Fu, Handong Zhao, Yingqiang Ge, Xu Chen, Qiaoying Huang, Shijie Geng et al.
+    "CAFE: Coarse-to-fine neural symbolic reasoning for explainable recommendation."
     In Proceedings of the 29th ACM International Conference on Information & Knowledge Management, pp. 1645-1654.
 2020.
-[5] Zhang, Yongfeng, Haochen Zhang, Min Zhang, Yiqun Liu, and Shaoping Ma.
+[5] Yongfeng Zhang, Haochen Zhang, Min Zhang, Yiqun Liu, and Shaoping Ma.
     "Do users rate or review?
 Boost phrase-level sentiment labeling with review-level sentiment classification."
     In Proceedings of the 37th international ACM SIGIR conference on Research & development in information retrieval, pp. 1027-1030.
 2014.
-[6] Zhang, Yongfeng, Xu Chen, Qingyao Ai, Liu Yang, and W. Bruce Croft.
+[6] Yongfeng Zhang, Xu Chen, Qingyao Ai, Liu Yang, and W. Bruce Croft.
     "Towards conversational search and recommendation: System ask, user respond."
     In Proceedings of the 27th ACM International Conference on Information and Knowledge Management, pp. 177-186.
 2018.
 ```